pingcap/tidb-dashboard/CONTRIBUTING.md

    make dev && make run
    ```

-1. Build and watch front-end packages changes in a new terminal
+1. Build and watch front-end packages changes in a new terminal:

    ```bash
    # In tidb-dashboard directory: